 If you are going to increase your snacking to increase your food frequency, make sure you are choosing healthy snack options.

 Do sleep and stress affect weight gain?

-- Sleeping 7-9 hours per night
+- Sleep 7 to 9 hours per night

-- Socializing rather than remaining isolated
+- Socialize with family and friends rather than remain isolated

 3. Healthy foods for weight gain